tsarn/pygon/README.md

 ## Requirements

-Python 3.5+ is required.
-Currently running solutions depends on GNU time-compatible command.
-So, probably only Linux is supported right now.
-But don't worry!
+Python 3.5+ is required, as well as C compiler for building solution runner utility and a C++ compiler for building standard checkers and validators.
+Currently running solutions is implemented only for Linux, but if you use Windows don't worry!
 I'm working on it.
-Anyway, you wouldn't even have to think about dependencies if I get around to packaging this whole thing properly.
-There's hope.

 ## Comparison with Polygon